-The owner of a business or home is responsible for what happens there and has a reasonable duty to make it safe for everyone.
+A business or homeowner is responsible for what happens there and has a reasonable duty to make it safe for everyone.
 The problem can come with the word ‘reasonable’ and how it fits into your injury.

-Before a slip and fall lawyer take your case, there must be a way to prove the owner was negligent in one of three key areas.
+Before a slip-and-fall lawyer takes your case, there must be a way to know when to hire a personal injury attorney and to prove the owner was negligent in one of three key areas.

 1. They Caused the Hazard

-If you can prove the owner or one of their employees caused the hazard, you are well on your way to winning your case.
+You will win your case if you can prove the owner or one of their employees caused the hazard.

 The catch here is being able to prove they were the responsible party.
 If you fell in a restaurant where another patron spilled their drink, the owner didn’t personally cause the hazard.